 Waitomo Caves | New Zealand | Glowworms | Aracena has no glowworms but compensates with mineral colour and mirrored lakes |

-If you are planning a rural holiday in southern Spain, building your visit around the cave is easy in any season.
+If you’re planning a rural escape in southern Spain, it’s easy to shape your itinerary around the Gruta de las Maravillas.
+The experience adapts to any season.

 Opening hours vary slightly throughout the year.
-Always check the official website before visiting.
+I recommend checking the official website before visiting.

 Tickets can be purchased online and should be booked in advance during weekends, holidays, and peak spring months.
-Group sizes are controlled to preserve the experience.
+Group sizes are controlled to preserve the experience and the underground lakes caves never feel crowded or rushed.

-Walk up to the castle ruins for panoramic views
+Wander up to the castle ruins for sweeping views across the hills.

-If you are creating a list of top natural experiences in southern Spain, the Gruta de las Maravillas deserves a place near the top.
-Not because it is loud or famous, but because it surprises you.
+If you’re compiling a list of the most memorable natural experiences in southern Spain, the Gruta de las Maravillas deserves a place near the top.
+Not because it announces itself loudly or dominates headlines, but because it surprises you, an experience that stays with you long after the tour ends.

 Most healthy older visitors can complete the tour, but there are several stair sections.
 Those with significant mobility limitations may find parts challenging.